Daniel Barenboim: Career

 In November 2006, Lorin Maazel submitted Barenboim's name as his nominee to succeed him as the New York Philharmonic's music director.
 Barenboim said he was flattered but "nothing could be further from my thoughts at the moment than the possibility of returning to the United States for a permanent position", repeating in April 2007 his lack of interest in the New York Philharmonic's music directorship or its newly created principal conductor position.
 Barenboim made his conducting debut on 28 November 2008 at the Metropolitan Opera in New York for the House's 450th performance of Wagner's Tristan und Isolde.

 In 2009, Barenboim conducted the Vienna New Year's Concert of the Vienna Philharmonic for the first time.
 In his New Year message, he expressed the hope that 2009 would be a year for peace and for human justice in the Middle East.
 He returned to conduct the 2014 Vienna New Year's Concert, and also conducted the 2022 Concert.

 In 2014, construction began on the Barenboim–Said Academy in Berlin.
 A joint project Barenboim developed with Palestinian-American scholar Edward Said, the academy was planned as a site for young music students from the Arab world and Israel to study music and humanities in Berlin.
 It opened its doors on 8 December 2016.
 In 2017, the Pierre Boulez Saal opened as the public face of the academy.
 The elliptical shaped concert hall was designed by Frank Gehry.
-Acoustician Yasuhisa Toyota created the hall’s sound profile.
+Acoustician Yasuhisa Toyota created the hall's sound profile.

 In 2015, Barenboim unveiled a new concert grand piano.
 Designed by Chris Maene with support from Steinway & Sons, the piano features straight parallel strings instead of the conventional diagonally-crossed strings of a modern Steinway.

 In 2018, Barenboim was the subject of the French animated series Max & Maestro.

-In 2020, Barenboim curated the digital festival of new music “Distance / Intimacy” with flautist Emmanuel Pahud in the Pierre Boulez Saal.
+In 2020, Barenboim curated the digital festival of new music "Distance / Intimacy" with flautist Emmanuel Pahud in the Pierre Boulez Saal.
 At their invitation ten contemporary composers, among them Jörg Widmann, Olga Neuwirth and Matthias Pintscher, contributed new works engaging artistically with the COVID-19 pandemic.
 All participating composers and musicians waived their fees, inviting listeners to financially support arts and culture.

 In October 2022, Barenboim announced on social media that he would be reducing his conducting and other engagements for health reasons.
 On 6 January 2023, the Staatsoper Unter den Linden announced Barenboim's resignation as its Generalmusikdirektor, effective 31 January 2023, because of health reasons.

+On 6 February 2025, Daniel Barenboim announced in his official Instagram page that he has Parkinson's disease.